Questions? Comments? Bugs? Anything? Since this

 This means you do not have the required libraries to

 install!
-Currently, the configure script silently
+Currently, the configure script

 accepts errors that packages are not installed.